Ladislaus Farkas: Personal life

-On December 31, 1948, Farkas went on a mission to the United States to buy equipment for the Israeli university and army.
-The special flight, which takes off from Haifa, crashes at Monte Argentario in Tuscany.
-All the passengers and crew members, including Farkas, are killed.
-In Italy, a memorial service was held in their memory, and then Farkas was buried on the Har HaMenuchot cemetery in the Mount of Respites in Jerusalem.
+On December 31, 1948, Farkas embarked on a mission to the United States to buy equipment for the Israeli university and army.
+The special flight, which took off from Haifa, crashed at Monte Argentario in Tuscany.
+All 13 passengers and crew members, including Farkas, were killed.
+In Italy, a memorial service was held in their memory, and then Farkas was buried on the Har HaMenuchot cemetery in Jerusalem.

 His personal archives are kept at the National Library of Israel.